merbar/CarND-Advanced-Lane-Lines/writeup.md

 ####4.
 Lane-line detection and polynomial fit

-I used sliding-window fit for the initial detection of lanes, lines 154-238 in `advLaneDetectUtil.py` in `slidingWindowFit()`.
-To get a reasonable starting point, I am dividing the left and right halves of the binary image and look for histogram spikes - implemented in lines 131-148 of `advLaneDetectUtil.py` in `findLaneBases()`.
+I used sliding-window fit for the initial detection of lanes.
+To get a reasonable starting point, I am dividing the left and right halves of the binary image and look for histogram spikes.
 From there, I simply traverse up the candidate line.

 The constraints I am currently putting on the sliding-window fit are:
 - there are nine windows total